Public International Law and Human Rights

 If you have any questions do not hesitate to contact Director of Masters Programmes

 The programme is aimed at students interested in working with international public law issues, including human rights, in a national or international environment.
 It offers in-depth studies in fundamental issues of public international law and human rights law, the interaction between the two areas of law, and in their current trends of development.

 - theory and development of international public law and human rights law

 - international humanitarian law and conflict resolution

 - business and human rights

-The programme consists of academic studies and thesis writing.
+The one year master’s programme consists of 30 ECTS (20 Latvian credits) of theoretical study with an interaction between law and other disciplines emphasised within each course track and 30 ECTS (20 Latvian credits) devoted to thesis writing.
 Following successful completion, students are awarded a master’s degree (LL.M) in Public International Law and Human Rights.

 Civil Society Leadership Awards are available for applicants to this programme.

-Students have to complete 6 mandatory courses and 2 optional courses chosen either from the tracks of European Union Law and Policy or Transborder Commercial Law, as well as specialized courses and defend their master thesis at the end of the programme.
+Students have to complete 6 mandatory courses and 2 optional courses chosen either from the tracks of International Public Law and Human Rights, European Union Law and Policy or Transborder Commercial Law and defend their master thesis at the end of the programme.

 - International Law